abooij/wiwikwlhott/faq.rst

 homotopical structure.
 But the obvious choice of homotopical structure - types - requires adding syntax (modalities) to obtain a differential structure.
 And there are different ways to use modalities to add differential structures to types.
-Under the wrong choice, a statement like the Poincaré conjecture may be true, it may require choice, it may be unprovable, and it may even be provably false.
+Under some given choice, a statement like the Poincaré conjecture may be true, it may require choice, it may be unprovable, and it may be provably false (not all at the same time).

 .. todo:: cross-ref to cohesive type theory